nilshartmann/vscode-blue-light-theme/README.md

-**Note that there are two themes: _blue-light_ and _blue-light-2022_**. _blue-light-2022_ is a new scheme with italic fonts.
+**Note that there are two themes: _blue-light_ and _blue-light-2022_**. _blue-light-2022_ is a new (work-in-progress) scheme with italic fonts and different colors.
 See screenshot below.

 This is a light theme for Visual Studio Code with mostly blue colors.